AmiyaI/WeatherApp/README.md

 - Regular commits to GitHub with documented changes for version control.
 - Monitoring and alerts set up to promptly address any issues.

-## Conclusion
-This project showcases comprehensive cloud engineering skills, including AWS service utilization, IaC, CI/CD processes, containerization, and adherence to security best practices.
-It demonstrates a real-world application of processing and analyzing weather data efficiently and effectively on the cloud.

 ## Images
 Below are images demonstrating various stages of the WeatherApp pipeline and database: